On the Semantic Latent Space of Diffusion-Based Text-to-Speech Models: Experimental Results

 \subsection{Implementation Details}

-For demonstration, we use Grad-TTS~\citep{GradTTS}, a recently proposed publicly available diffusion-based TTS model, trained on LibriTTS~\citep{LibriTTS}.
-However, our method can also be applied to any other diffusion TTS model that contains a bottleneck.
+For demonstration, we use Grad-TTS~\citep{GradTTS}, a recently published publicly available diffusion-based TTS model, trained on LibriTTS~\citep{LibriTTS}.
+However, our method can also be applied to any other unguided diffusion-based TTS model that contains a bottleneck.
 Grad-TTS takes a text and a speaker embedding as input, and generates a clean mel-spectogram through a U-Net-based denoiser.
 We use 10 diffusion timesteps for mel-spectogram generation, as suggested by Grad-TTS authors, followed by the Universal HifiGan vocoder \citep{HifiGAN} for waveform generation.